Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net): Acknowledgments

 \section{Acknowledgments}

-This work is equally and mainly supported by the National Key Research and Development Program of China (\textbf{No. 2019YFC1521102)} and the Key Research and Development Program of Shaanxi Province (\textbf{No. 2020KW-068)}.
-Besides, this work is also partly supported by the Key Research and Development Program of Shaanxi Province (No. 2019GY-215), the Major research and development project of Qinghai(No. 2020-SF-143), the National Natural Science Foundation of China under Grant (No.61701403) and the Young Talent Support Program of the Shaanxi Association for Science and Technology under Grant (No.20190107).
+This work is equally and mainly supported by the National Key Research and Development Program of China ({No. 2019YFC1521102, No. 2019YFC1521103)} and the Key Research and Development Program of Shaanxi Province ({No. 2020KW-068)}.
+Besides, this work is also partly supported by the Key Research and Development Program of Shaanxi Province (No.2019GY-215, No.2019ZDLSF07-02, No.2019ZDLGY10-01), the Major research and development project of Qinghai(No. 2020-SF-143), the National Natural Science Foundation of China under Grant (No.61701403,No.61731015) and the Young Talent Support Program of the Shaanxi Association for Science and Technology under Grant (No.20190107).